leynos/crate-tools/docs/lading-design.md

 ### Implementation notes (Step 2.1)

 - Manifest rewrites use `tomlkit` so comments and formatting remain intact.
 The implementation updates both `[package]` and `[workspace.package]` sections in the workspace manifest when present.
 - `bump.exclude` is respected when iterating workspace crates.
 Any crate name listed in the configuration keeps its existing `package.version` value during the update pass.
+- Dependency requirements referencing workspace members are rewritten using the workspace graph.
+For each crate we map dependencies to their `[dependencies]`, `[dev-dependencies]`, or `[build-dependencies]` sections and update the requirement string only when the target crate's version changes.
+Leading operators such as `^` and `~` are preserved so caret and tilde semantics continue to apply.
+- Crates excluded via `bump.exclude` still have their dependency requirements refreshed when they point at bumped members.
+This keeps the workspace graph consistent without forcing the excluded crate to change its own version.
-- The command reports a concise summary (`Updated version to … in N manifest(s).`) so callers can assert success without inspecting the filesystem.
+- The command reports a concise summary
+  (`Updated version to … in N manifest(s).`) so callers can assert success without inspecting the filesystem.
 When no manifest requires changes, it reports a dedicated "No manifest changes required" message instead of rewriting files.
 - Version arguments are validated at the CLI layer before the workspace model loads.
 Invalid formats raise a user-facing error without touching the filesystem, while values may include optional pre-release and build metadata.